fujaba/fulibMockups/src/test/scenarios/PartyApp/PartyApp.md

 and with pname "Carli".
 ![theParty](theParty.svg)

-We write carliLine into content of peoplePage.
+We add carliLine to content of peoplePage.
 PartyApp has content peoplePage.
 ![PartyApp](app10.html)